 The first step of a successful home technology project is hiring the right company.
 This is also easily the most important ingredient in the recipe for success.
-At the Home Technology Association, we realize this is a difficult decision, and our mission is to make it easier for you to get this right.
+At the Home Technology Association, we realize this is a difficult decision, and our mission is to make it easier for you to make the right decision.

-Here are some helpful tips in choosing the right home technology integration firm:
+Here are helpful tips in choosing the right home technology integration firm:

 1 - Understand Your Budget